s-ol/alive/docs/guide.md

       It ends after this sentence.)

-You can put comments anywhere in your program where whitespace is allowed and it will simply be ignored by `alive`.
+You can put comments anywhere in your program where whitespace is allowed and it will simply be ignored by `alv`.

 ### importing modules
-Apart from [trace][], there are only very little builtin operators in `alive` - you can see all of them in the *builtins* section of the [reference][:/:].
+Apart from [trace][], there are only very little builtin operators in `alv` - you can see all of them in the *builtins* section of the [reference][:/:].
-All of the 'real' functionality of `alive` is grouped into *modules*, that have to be loaded individually. *Modules* help organize all of the operators so that it is less overwhelming to look for a concrete feature.
+All of the 'real' functionality of `alv` is grouped into *modules*, that have to be loaded individually. *Modules* help organize all of the operators so that it is less overwhelming to look for a concrete feature.
 It is also possible to create your own plugins as new modules, which will be covered in another guide soon.

 Let's try using the [`+` operator][:math/+:] from the [math/][] module.
-To use operators from a module, we need to tell `alive` to load it first: We can load *all* the operators from the [math/][] module into the current scope using the [import*][] builtin:
+To use operators from a module, we need to tell `alv` to load it first: We can load *all* the operators from the [math/][] module into the current scope using the [import*][] builtin: